ArtSabintsev/Harpy/README.md

 ``` obj-c
 [[Harpy sharedInstance] setForceLanguageLocalization<#HarpyLanguageConstant#>];
 ```

-### Testing Harpy
-Temporarily change the version string in Xcode (within the `.xcodeproj`) to an older version than the one that's currently available in the App Store.
-Afterwards, build and run your app, and you should see the alert.

-If you currently don't have an app in the store, use the **AppID** for the iTunes Connect App (*376771144*), or any other app, and temporarily change the version string in `.xcodeproj` to an older version than the one that's currently available in the App Store.

-For your convenience, you may turn on `NSLog()` debugging statements by setting `debugEnabled = true` before calling any of the `checkVersion()` methods.

 ### Important Note on App Store Submissions
 The App Store reviewer will **not** see the alert.